zmnpl/twad/README.md

 ![demo on windows](readme_assets/twad_windows.png)

 # Features

 * Configure *games* you want to play (basically a combination of IWAD, Source Port and Mod Files)
 * Run games
 * Quickload (start from latest savegame)
 * Warp to specific episodes / levels
-* Record demos
-* Watch demos
-* Delete demos
+* Record/Watch/Delete demos
-* Collect some stats from the cames console output as well as playtime and so on (not sending it anywhere)
+* Collect some stats from the games console output as well as playtime and so on (not sending it anywhere)
 * Collect stats from savegames
 * Run games from rofi or dmenu
 * Import .zip files containing mods